-- Discussing or describing the coverages or terms of a proposed contract of insurance with a prospective policyholder, including counseling about which coverages to buy. - Discussing the effect of age, health, or other risk-related conditions of the prospective policyholder. - Collecting premiums in person at other than a recorded place of business. - Responding to a policyholder's request for advice or counsel regarding policy provisions or coverage. - Initiating an inquiry about the terms of existing coverage, except exclusively in the course of the clerical duties. - Recommending or independently initiating additions or deletions to an insured's policy.
+- Discussing or describing the coverages or terms of a proposed contract of insurance with a prospective policyholder, including counseling about which coverages to buy. - Discussing the effect of age, health or other risk-related conditions of the prospective policyholder.

+- Collecting premiums in person at other than a recorded place of business. - Responding to a policyholder's request for advice or counsel regarding policy provisions or coverage. - Initiating an inquiry about the terms of existing coverage, except exclusively in the course of the clerical duties. - Recommending or independently initiating additions or deletions to an insured's policy. - 5) Classifications of Insurance Companies...
+(48.05.010) An insurance company is a business that takes on the responsibility of transferring risk (chance of a loss) from the general public to itself through insurance contracts.
+There are three distinct ways to classify insurance companies that we will review.
+The first is ownership, i.e., who owns the company.
+The second is whether or not the company has a license to sell in the state.
+This license is known as a Certificate of Authority.
+Finally, the third way to classify companies is by the location of their home or corporate office.